 Join me for my weekly series picks after qualifying.

-Tags: Carl Edwards Clint Bowyer Dale Earnhardt Jr Dale Jarrett Daytona 500 Derrick Cope Featured Greg Biffle Jeff Burton Jimmie Johnson Kevin Harvick Mario Andretti Matt Kenseth Michael Waltrup NASCAR Paul Menard Ricky Stenhouse Jr Sterling Marlin Steve Hamilton Tiny Lund Tony Stewart
+Tags: Carl Edwards Clint Bowyer Dale Earnhardt Jr Dale Jarrett Daytona 500 Derrick Cope Greg Biffle Jeff Burton Jimmie Johnson Kevin Harvick Mario Andretti Matt Kenseth Michael Waltrup NASCAR Paul Menard Ricky Stenhouse Jr Sterling Marlin Steve Hamilton Tiny Lund Tony Stewart